- Home

 West Nile Virus (WNV)

-WNV is transmitted to humans through mosquito bites.
+West Nile virus is transmitted to humans through mosquito bites.
 While most people infected with West Nile virus don’t have symptoms, some can develop a serious, potentially deadly illness.
-It's important to protect yourself and your family from mosquito bites and West Nile virus, especially in the summer months using the "Four D's" listed above.
+It's important to protect yourself and your family from mosquito bites and West Nile virus, especially in the summer months, using the "Four D's" listed above.
 Learn more about symptoms of WNV, when to seek treatment, and more at Broomfield.org/WestNile.